-Open frame lab racks will be fixed to the floor as strongly as possible (eg: dynabolts, chemsets, etc).
+Open frame lab racks will be fixed to the floor as strongly as possible (eg: dynabolts, chemsets, etc.).
 The top of the rack will be fixed to the ceiling or wall using 50mm unistrut extended at least 150mm down the channel of the frame from the top of the rack.
-Sample BoMs are given in Annex B - RACK.

-Typical Rack elevations for 45RU and 52RU racks are presented for reference in ANNEX C - TYPICAL RACK ELEVATIONS
+Typical Rack elevation for 45RU rack is presented for reference in ANNEX C - TYPICAL RACK ELEVATION.

-16.4 Power
+17.4 Power